 If you own or operate a business in Pennsylvania, as you gear up for tax filing, know that the Pennsylvania Department of Revenue just released guidance on new withholding and 1099 filing obligations, beginning in 2018.
+Payers of the 1099-MISC income who are subject to the withholding provisions will not be penalized for a failure to withhold for a period ending prior to July 1, 2018.
+However, when tax is withheld, it must be filed and remitted as required by law.
 This applies to payments made to nonresident lessors and nonresident independent contractors.
 Read on for details on this change and for key steps to prepare you for filing next tax season.

 The Gist of the Change.
 Withholding is mandatory for payments totaling over $5,000 for the year and optional for amounts below that threshold.

 Rules for the frequency of remittance based on the dollar amount of withholding.
 1099-MISC withholding can be combined with employment tax withholding, but if you want to report the 1099-MISC separately, you will have to register for the withholding account by completing a PA-100 Pennsylvania Enterprise Registration Form.1

 Withholding on nonemployee compensation or business income.
 This applies only to payments to a non-resident individual or to a disregarded entity that has a non-resident member.
 Lease payments apply only to individuals, estates and trusts.
 It appears that payments to corporations, S corporations and partnerships would not be subject to withholding, but the payer would still be obligated to file 1099’s for payments to anyone other than these entities.
 Additionally, there is a quarterly reconciliation filing requirement.

 - Review your general ledger accounts for rent and subcontract services including accounts such as repairs and maintenance, legal and professional, consulting, etc., to determine which payments may be subject to withholding